Corporate Obligations and ResponsibilitiesPromises to Our Employees

 Yahoo!
 JAPAN is united in its efforts to create a motivating work environment and achieve high business targets.

 In addition to conducting an employee satisfaction survey every six months, we check on the health of our organization via a number of different assessments and pursue organizational improvements by setting concrete goals.
-Since 2013, the management team has held 71 Y!J Link events for conversing with employees about the company vision and strategy.
+The management team has held Y!J Link events for conversing with employees about the company vision and strategy.
 These events are held at worksites at all locations in a question and answer format.
 Employees ask frank questions to which members of the management team directly convey their views.
 This offers an important opportunity for communication with employees.

 Employees who achieve particularly excellent results including significant contributions to customer satisfaction improvements are awarded Yahoo!
 JAPAN Superstars.
 Employees in specified technical fields who achieve high levels of expertise and positive results are certified as “KURO-OBI (Black belt).”